qintarra/JavaScript/README.md

 ### Homework 5 (JS_functions)

 1. Create a function that will return the sum of 2 numbers passed to this function and will write it to the console.
+2. Create a function that returns the square of the passed number to the console.